yagomouro/breweries-data/README.md

 ## Containerization
 In this project, I used **Docker** to achieve efficient containerization, making deployment and management of services a breeze.
 I created a custom **Dockerfile** to set up an Airflow container that includes all the essential components, like Java and Apache Spark, which are crucial for data processing and orchestration.

-With Docker Compose, I built an architecture featuring three main services: a Spark master, a Spark worker, and the Airflow instance.
-The Spark master takes charge of managing cluster resources, while the worker executes tasks to ensure smooth data processing.
+Using Docker Compose, the architecture was designed with three main services: a Spark master, a Spark worker, and the Airflow instance.
+The Spark master manages cluster resources, while the worker executes tasks to ensure smooth data processing.

-I configured the Airflow service to initialize the database, establish connections, and run the web server and scheduler in the background.
-This containerized approach enhances scalability and simplifies the management of the data pipeline, facilitating effective orchestration of data workflows.
+The Airflow service was configured to initialize the database, establish connections, and run the web server and scheduler in the background.
+This containerized approach enhances scalability and simplifies data pipeline management, enabling effective orchestration of data workflows.

 ## Data Lake Architecture
 The architecture of the Data Lake is built to utilize Azure Cloud Services for effective data management and accessibility.
 A dedicated Azure Resource Group hosts the **Azure Data Lake Storage Gen2**, providing a scalable and secure environment for storing large volumes of data.